SummaryRead the full fact sheet

 During your pregnancy a midwife will:

-- help arrange hospital bookings, tests and scans
+- help arrange hospital bookings,

 - give you healthy lifestyle advice